 While very little is known about the ancient history of the Maldives scholars and historians believe that the Maldives is an old nation populated well over 2500 years ago.
 The Maldivian race is the result of several waves of settlement from various parts of the Indian subcontinent and thousands of years of interactions of people of different races and ethnicities that crisscrossed the Indian Ocean over several centuries.
 The country’s culture and traditions and the diverse physical traits of the people bear witness to the fact that the country was, due to its geographical location, a melting pot of people and cultures.
 The Maldivian language is Dhivehi, an Indo-Aryan language with its origins in Sanskrit.

-The current population is estimated at just over half a million.
-A third of the population lives in Male’, while the rest live in 200 island towns and villages scattered across the length of the country.
+The most recent census in 2014 enumerated the population at 407,660 people.
+A third of the population lives in Male’, while the rest live in 200 island scattered across the length of the country.

 The livelihood of Maldivians traditionally depended on the seas, fishery being the main source of sustenance.
 While fishery still contributes significantly to the economy in terms of employment and income, tourism is the main source of income for the Maldivian economy today.